juma-moringa/Last_pass-password-saver-/README.md

 Juma Allan
 ## Description

-Last-pass is a python application run on the terminal  which allows users create, update and manage thier credentials of their accounts such as username and passwords.
+Last-pass is a python application run on the terminal  which allows users create, update and manage their credentials of their accounts such as username and passwords.

 ### Prerequisites
 You need to have git installed